ottop/osysinfo/README.md

 ```

-Here are additional options to filter the previous categories further:
+Here are the additional options to filter the previous categories further:
 ```
       -sy
         Default: 'full'